 about what became of Amelia Earhart after she went missing in 1937 was first learned and conveyed by World War Two veteran

-heroes in the 1960s and 1970s.
-It just wasn't acknowledged to the public then, and it didn't become an observable forensic
+heroes from the 1950s to the 1970s.
+It just wasn't acknowledged to the public then, and it didn't become an observable

 Opinions about Amelia Earhart's